lheywang/VolumeMixer/code/code.md

 # VolumeMixer : Code

-The entire code of this project is based on C/C++ source, which make easier the developpement of both host and device codes.
+The entire code of this project is based on C for the device part, and python for the host part.

+This enable a high level script to interract with multiple functions of the computer, while the embedded device get the maximal speed.